JustinGuese/website-aiselfies-hugo/content/privacy-policy/_index.md

 Name and Address of the controller Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is:

-DataFortress.cloud UG
+DataFortress.cloud GmbH
-Georgenstraße 13
+Gewerbestraße 13
-86152 Augsburg
+82064 Straßlach-Dingharting
 Germany
 DE345185498

 HRB 36456

 Email: info@datafortress.cloud Website: https://www.datafotress.cloud

 Cookies
 The Internet pages of the DataFortress.cloud use cookies.
 Cookies are text files that are stored in a computer system via an Internet browser.

 Cookie Description Duration Type
-_ga	This cookie is installed by Google Analytics.
+\_ga This cookie is installed by Google Analytics.
 The cookie is used to calculate visitor, session, campaign data and keep track of site usage for the site’s analytics report.
 The cookies store information anonymously and assign a randomly generated number to identify unique visitors.
 2 years Analytics
-_gid	This cookie is installed by Google Analytics.
+\_gid This cookie is installed by Google Analytics.
 The cookie is used to store information of how visitors use a website and helps in creating an analytics report of how the wbsite is doing.
 The data collected including the number visitors, the source where they have come from, and the pages viisted in an anonymous form.
 1 day Analytics
-_gat	This cookies is installed by Google Universal Analytics to throttle the request rate to limit the colllection of data on high traffic sites.
+\_gat This cookies is installed by Google Universal Analytics to throttle the request rate to limit the colllection of data on high traffic sites.
 1 minute Performance
 CookieScriptConsent Needed to track cookie choice 1 day Performance Many Internet sites and servers use cookies.
 Many cookies contain a so-called cookie ID.
 A cookie ID is a unique identifier of the cookie.
 It consists of a character string through which Internet pages and servers can be assigned to the specific Internet browser in which the cookie was stored.
 This allows visited Internet sites and servers to differentiate the individual browser of the dats subject from other Internet browsers that contain other cookies.
 A specific Internet browser can be recognized and identified using the unique cookie ID.

 Through the use of cookies, the DataFortress.cloud can provide the users of this website with more user-friendly services that would not be possible without the cookie setting.